Last Updated on

 Taking too many flights, bus trips, train journeys and driving long distances can really eat into your budget.
 Also, you usually get a better deal with lodging the longer you stay.

 For my most recent Jamaica trip, my friends considered visiting Negril, Montego Bay, and Ocho Rios.
-We quickly realized the transportation, excursion, and food costs were quickly adding up.
+We quickly realized that transportation, excursion, and food costs were adding up.
 Therefore, we decided to only visit one city—Montego Bay—and experience as much as possible there.

 Save money on vacation by shopping where the locals shop.
 You can buy things like souvenirs, clothes, and food where the locals shop.
 Look for weekend markets and outlet stores.

 For my most recent trip, we hired a local driver.
 He was able to take us to all the local shops, and that’s where we purchased all of our souvenirs.

 The best way to save money on vacation is to do FREE stuff!
 Many things to see and do are absolutely free.

 For example, visit a museum (a lot of them have at least one free day); go to the beach; visit a local market; or go to a street fair.
 If you get creative, the possibilities are endless.

 21. Use Apps To Call And Text Back Home

 The last way to save money on vacation is to use apps, such as WhatsApp, rather than your carrier’s service when making calls and sending text messages.
 WhatsApp is completely free and you can still stay in touch with your loved ones.

 It’s possible to travel the world without breaking the bank.
 As you can see, there are so many ways you can save money on travel and vacation.
 After looking at my vacation money-saving tips, could any of these tips work for you?